amolrv/amolrv.github.io/_posts/2021-10-12-fine-control-over-execution.md

 // 1:main => cancelled successfully
 ```

-`job` is running on single thread and even we have suspended function `threadBlockingFn` `main` thread does not get unblocked to observe cancellation request.
-So *how to create suspension point in this case?*
+The `job` is running on a single thread, and even though we have a suspended function `threadBlockingFn`, the `main` thread does not get unblocked to observe the cancellation request.
+So, how do we create a suspension point in this case?

-In order to have more fine control, lets create coroutine for every call of `threadBlockFn` and join it back with parent job
+In order to have more fine control, let's create a coroutine for every call of `threadBlockFn` and join it back with the parent job:

 ```kotlin
 fun main() = runBlocking {